Rob Refsnyder Player Props: Red Sox vs. Tigers

-The Boston Red Sox, including Rob Refsnyder (.273 slugging percentage in past 10 games, including zero home run), battle starting pitcher Tarik Skubal and the Detroit Tigers at Fenway Park, Friday at 7:10 PM ET.
+On Sunday, Rob Refsnyder (batting .167 in his past 10 games) and the Boston Red Sox play the Detroit Tigers, whose starting pitcher will be Eduardo Rodriguez.
+First pitch is at 12:05 PM ET.

-He had a hitless showing in his most recent game (0-for-2) against the Royals.
+He had a hitless showing in his last game (0-for-1) against the Tigers.

 Rob Refsnyder Game Info & Props vs. the Tigers